The Great Glossy Count 2023

-The Glossy Black Conservancy, in partnership with Birdlife Australia is holding Australia’s first Great Glossy Count on Saturday 26 March, 2022.
+The Glossy Black Conservancy is collaborating with Birdlife Australia who is hosting the second annual Great Glossy Count on the

-The South-eastern Glossy Black-Cockatoo is at risk of population decline after losing many of its feed trees in the devastating bushfires of 2019-2020.
+The South-eastern Glossy Black-Cockatoo was recently listed as Vulnerable under Australian legislation and is at risk of further population decline after losing large areas of feeding habitat during the Black Summer bushfires of 2019–20.

-We’re recruiting 500 volunteers across Southeast Queensland, NSW, ACT and Victoria to join us for Australia’s first Great Glossy Count.
-Registrations close 16 March or when we reach capacity.
-Volunteers will be invited to attend workshops and learn about Glossy Black-Cockatoo identification, how to observe and record Glossies in the field and threats to the bird’s survival.
+Volunteers can attend workshops and guided walks to learn about Glossy Black-Cockatoo identification, how to observe and record Glossies in the field and threats to the bird’s survival.

 Face-to-face workshops across SEQ & Northern NSW